Your Guide to Yoga at Castle Hill Fitness

 RESTORATIVE YOGA

-Restorative yoga is all about establishing a full body relaxation through long, gentle sequences and deep breath work that aids in soothing the nervous system.
-Props are typically used, to encourage your body to rest and unwind.
-These classes offer spaces for you to detach from the hustle and bustle of every day life and reconnect with your spirit, mind, and body in a safe and nurturing space.
+Restorative yoga is all about establishing full-body relaxation through long, gentle sequences and deep breath work that aids in soothing the nervous system.
+Props are typically used to encourage your body to rest and unwind.
+These classes offer spaces for you to detach from the hustle and bustle of everyday life and reconnect with your spirit, mind, and body in a safe and nurturing space.

 How to Determine What Type of Yoga is Right For YOU